Orthographies and dyslexia: The effects of orthographic depth on dyslexia

 The complexity of a language's orthography is directly related to the difficulty of learning to read in that language.
 Orthographic complexity also contributes to how dyslexia manifests in readers of different languages.

 Deep orthographies are writing systems, such as those of English and Arabic, that do not have a one-to-one correspondence between sounds (phonemes) and the letters (graphemes) that represent them.

 Shallow orthographies, such as Italian and Finnish, have a close relationship between graphemes and phonemes, and the spelling of words is very consistent.
 With shallow orthographies, new readers have few problems learning to decode words and as a result children learn to read relatively quickly.
 Most dyslexic readers of shallow orthographic systems learn to decode words with relative ease compared to dyslexics using deep orthographies, though they continue to have difficulty with reading fluency and comprehension.
 The hallmark system of dyslexia in a shallow orthography is a comparatively slow speed of rapid automatized naming.

 For languages with relatively deep orthographies, such as English and French, readers have greater difficulty learning to decode new words than languages with shallow orthographies.
 As a result, children's reading achievement levels are lower.
 Research has shown that the hallmark symptoms of dyslexia in a deep orthography are a deficit in phonological awareness and difficulty reading words at grade level.
 For these dyslexic readers, learning to decode words may take a long time—indeed, in the deepest orthographies a distinctive symptom of dyslexia is the inability to read at the word level—but many dyslexic readers have fewer problems with fluency and comprehension once some level of decoding has been mastered.

 Studies between the English and German (which has a shallower orthography than English) languages have shown that the greater depth of the English orthography has a "marked adverse effect on reading skills" among children with dyslexia, though the dyslexics in these studies still mostly underperformed compared to control groups.
 Other research, however, has suggested that all children with dyslexia still have the same reading difficulties despite different orthographies, including reading speed deficit and slow decoding mechanisms.
 These findings suggest that orthographic differences do not significantly impact the main difficulties those with dyslexia experience.
+Complicating this is the fact that different dyslexia tests often follow variable criteria.